ppy/osu-wiki/wiki/Tournaments/TMC/2nd/en.md

 ![Touhou Project Mania Cup 2nd banner](img/logo.png)

-The **Touhou Project Mania Cup 2nd** (***TMC 2nd***) was a team-based 2v2 osu!mania 4K tournament hosted by ::{ flag=CN }:: [\[GB\]Sanae](https://osu.ppy.sh/users/11238501).
+The **Touhou Project Mania Cup 2nd** (***TMC 2nd***) was a team-based 2v2 osu!mania 4K tournament hosted by ::{ flag=CN }:: ::\[GB\]Sanae::{ user=11238501 }.
 The main theme of this tournament the Touhou Project.
 Unlike the previous year, the pool used for TMC 2nd is 100% based on original and fan-made Touhou music.
 It is the second instalment of the Touhou Project Mania Cup.

 ## Tournament schedule